-You wanted to work in fashion since you can remember.
-And maybe, you even landed your dream job as a fashion designer.
+You wanted to work in fashion for as long as you can remember.
+And maybe you even landed your dream job as a fashion designer.
 But after a while, you realize this fantasy life isn’t so dreamy after all.

 I understand.
 I went through the same thing you are for years.

 Yesterday, we started with how I built what I thought was my dream fashion brand but instead built a business and life I hated.
 Instead of designing and creating, I was doing the grunt work of running a business selling products I grew to loathe.

 And even though I’d grossed $40k in my third year of business (a number I was pretty proud of as a mid 20 something with no fashion industry or business experience), only $8k was profit.

 Only $8k was left for me as a paycheck.
 And that’s not enough to live on.

 So when my dream job as a full-time fashion designer landed in my lap, I had to take it.

 The job was intense and I was overworked and stressed.
 And the $22k salary they’d talked me down to was tight, but the promise of $25k after 6 months of good performance kept me going.

 I was learning loads and I loved it.